Tourist Map of Liverpool – Echoes of The Beatles Legacy

 Welcome to Liverpool!

-Did you know that Liverpool is home to more galleries and national museums than any other city in the UK outside of London?
-With iconic landmarks such as the Beatles Story and the Merseyside Maritime Museum, the vibrant city of Liverpool is a treasure trove of cultural gems waiting to be explored.
-Enriched with a history that has shaped the face of Britain and the world, and a lively present that keeps the city bustling with energy, Liverpool promises an unforgettable journey.
+Did you know that Liverpool boasts a greater number of galleries and national museums than any other UK city, barring London?
+From iconic landmarks like the Beatles Story to the Merseyside Maritime Museum, the vibrant city of Liverpool offers a rich cultural tapestry waiting to be unraveled.
+With a history that has left an indelible imprint on Britain and the world, and a bustling present that keeps it pulsating with energy, Liverpool guarantees an unforgettable experience.

 " Booking.com